-If your application is approved for funding by CAC's Board at its November 13, 2017, meeting, CAC will prepare a letter with the grant amount and grant agreement for each cultural partner, CAC's term for grant recipients.
+If your application is approved for funding by CAC's Board at its November 13, 2018, meeting, CAC will prepare a letter with the grant amount and grant agreement for each cultural partner, which is how CAC refers to it grant recipients.
 CAC staff will be available to meet with new and returning cultural partners to review the grant agreement requirements.
-In order to be considered an active cultural partner, recipients must sign a grant agreement.
-All funded activities and grant expenditures must occur during the grant period, January 1 - December 31, 2018.
+To be considered an active cultural partner, recipients must sign a grant agreement.
+All funded activities and grant expenditures must occur during the grant period, January 1 - December 31, 2019.